Android Central Verdict

 Galaxy Z Flip 3: Software and performance

-OneUI 3.1 is based on Android 11 and, largely, is an identical experience to what's found on phones like the Galaxy S21.
+The Galaxy Z Flip 3 launches with OneUI 3.1, which is based on Android 11 and is largely an identical experience to what's found on phones like the Galaxy S21.
 The biggest differences are wrapped around the concept of a folding phone, namely in a handy feature called Flex Mode.

 But Flex Mode — as it's called when you have the hinge at any angle less than full-open 180-degrees — isn't just some way to take silly pictures with the phone.
 No, it's significantly more useful than that, especially with Samsung's latest software additions.
 The Z Flip 3 ships with OneUI 3.1, which includes a foldable-specific feature to force apps into Flex Mode when the phone is folded at all.